top of page

 Focus: Birding, History, Culture

-After a morning meet in Edinburgh, we’ll our way through rolling lowlands and up into the Cairngorm Mountains that form the
+After a morning meet in Glasgow, we’ll our way through rolling lowlands and up into the Cairngorm Mountains that form the

 very heart of the scenically spectacular Scottish Highlands.
-We will stop several times on the way to our historic but very comfortable castle-hotel in Grantown-on-Spey, seeing plentiful Willow Ptarmigan (Red Grouse), breeding shorebirds, and
+We will stop several times on the way to our historic but very comfortable castle-hotel in Grantown-on-Spey, seeing plentiful Red Grouse, breeding shorebirds, and

 (with luck) perhaps even Rock Ptarmigan or Golden Eagle on the way.
 This evening we will scour local Caledonian pine forests